rancher/docs/content/rancher/v2.x/en/tasks/logging/splunk/_index.md

 Congratulations you now are ready to feed Splunk with HTTP Event data.
 You should see a page like the one below with your generated token.
-This is the token that will be used in rancher to communicate with Splunk.
+This is the token that will be used in Rancher to communicate with Splunk.

 ![Token Created]({{< baseurl >}}/img/rancher/splunk/splunk2.jpg)